mienotakehiko/phdthesis-2025-2026/README.md

   * Code and Logs executed in ProVerif<br>
     Optional detailed versions of Logs

-## Section4: Formalization Methods and Verification of Advanced Attack Model Verification Frameworks in Tamarin Prover
+## Section 4: Formalization Methods and Verification of Advanced Attack Model Verification Frameworks in Tamarin Prover
   * Code and Log executed in Tamarin Prover<br>
     (However, Interactive Mode is not posted as it depends on the browser environment)

-## Section5: Proposal for Convergent Technology of ProVerif and Tamarin Prover
+## Section 5: Proposal for Convergent Technology of ProVerif and Tamarin Prover
   * Code and Log executed in ProVerif<br>
   * Code and logs executed in Tamarin Prover<br>
     (However, Interactive Mode is not included as it depends on the browser environment)